microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 By default, with the new project format, all the files in the folder are considered part of the solution.
 As such, we don't have to specify anymore each single file included in the project, like we had to do the old .csproj file.
 We need to specify only the ones for which we need to define a custom build action or that we want to exclude.
 It is now safe to save file by pressing **CTRL+S**.

+**Important!** To be able to use a preview of .NET Core 3, in Visual Studio 2019, please go to **TOOLS** / **Options...** and type "Core" in the search box.
+Check the **Use previews of the .NET Core SDK**.
+If you're using a [Preview version of Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/), instead, you don't need to enable this option, since .NET Core previews are enabled by default.

+![.NET Core preview allowed](../Manual/Images/NETCorePreviewCheck.png)

 Now close the text editor and go back to Visual Studio.
 Right click on the **ContosoExpenses** solution and choose **Add -> Existing Project**.
 Look in the disk for the **ContosoExpenses.Core.csproj** file you have just created in the `C:\WinAppsModernizationWorkshop\Lab\Exercise1\01-Start\ContosoExpenses` folder and select it.
 This way the new project file you have just created will be added to the solution.

-Last point: To be able to use a preview of .NET Core 3, in Visual Studio 2019, please go to **TOOLS** / **Options...** and type "Core" in the search box.
-Check the **Use previews of the .NET Core SDK**.
-If you're using a [Preview version of Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/), instead, you don't need to enable this option, since .NET Core previews are enabled by default.

-![.NET Core preview allowed](../Manual/Images/NETCorePreviewCheck.png)
 ___

 ### Exercise 1 Task 3 - Perform the migration - The csproj for the class library